marc7s/AltaCV/README.md

 Before running the build script, open it and edit the commented values in the top of the file: `output_dir` and `output_name` are required, `date_f` is optional.
 Read more about the build script in the following section

 ## Forked additions
-This is a fork of `https://github.com/NicolasOmar/AltaCV` with some additions and changes I wanted.
+This is a fork of https://github.com/NicolasOmar/AltaCV with some additions and changes I wanted.
+See samples in the `/snapshots` folder.
 I have made the following changes:

 1. Added dual language support.
 Use
 ```latex